-Oil Sands capital investment reflects Cenovus's 50 percent ownership of FCCL prior to May 17, 2017, and 100 percent ownership after that date.
-In 2017, the Corporation's Oil Sands capital investment was \$973 million, primarily related to sustaining existing production, construction of Christina Lake phase G expansion and stratigraphic test wells
+In 2018, the Corporation's Oil Sands capital investment was \$887 million, primarily related to sustaining existing production, construction of Christina Lake phase G expansion and stratigraphic test wells.

-- Capital at Foster Creek was focused on sustaining capital related to existing production and the drilling of stratigraphic test wells to determine pad placement for sustaining well pads and near-term phase expansions. - Capital at Christina Lake was focused on sustaining capital related to existing production, construction of the phase G expansion and the drilling of stratigraphic test wells to determine pad placement for sustaining well pads and near-term phase expansions. - Capital at Narrows Lake was focused on stratigraphic test wells to further progress the project and equipment preservation related to the suspension of construction. - Capital at Telephone Lake was focused on seismic and stratigraphic test well programs.
+- Foster Creek capital investment was focused on sustaining capital related to existing production and the drilling of stratigraphic test wells to determine pad placement for sustaining well pads and near-term phase expansions. - Christina Lake capital investment was focused on sustaining capital related to existing production, construction of the phase G expansion and the drilling of stratigraphic test wells to determine pad placement for sustaining well pads and near-term phase expansions. - Narrows Lake capital investment was related to equipment preservation and site access costs.

-2018 capital spending is forecast to be between \$1,040 and \$1,155 million and is expected to continue to be focused on sustaining current production levels from existing oil sands facilities and construction at Christina Lake phase G.
+In 2019, Oil Sands capital spending is forecast to be between \$735 million and \$855 million and is expected to continue to focus on sustaining current production levels from existing oil sands facilities and construction at Christina Lake phase G.